GT Writing Task 2 (Essay Writing) Sample # 7

 However, financial education comprises lessons that enable an individual to make informed and effective decisions with all of his financial resources.
 If the schools incorporate financial education into their curriculum, then pupils can learn how to budget, how to use a credit card, how to save, how to avoid debt and so forth.
 Similarly, parents can teach their children a good lesson by providing real-life experiences.
 That is to say that parents can share some financial responsibilities with their children.
 For example, my parents give me some pocket money and also give me the freedom to make my budget on my own.
 Consequently, I learned two great lessons – we should spend what we can afford and how to avoid the pitfall of unplanned expenditure.

 To conclude, in the present dire situation, financial education is more essential than ever before.
 Schools should integrate financial education into the curriculum while parents ought to share some financial liabilities with adolescents so that they can gain both practical and theoretical knowledge of money management.

 Model Answer 2:

 Money management is a skill that determines the degree of success of fresh graduates in many cases.
-This is why educationalists and parents are so concerned about the modern youths’ precipitation with their skills of managing their finances.
-This essay examines why so many adolescences, after their high school, lack the skill as well as how to reverse the scenario.
+This is why educationalists and parents are so concerned about the modern youths’ precipitation with their skills in managing their finances.
+This essay examines why so many adolescents, after high school, lack the skill as well as how to reverse the scenario.